 In the case of Miessence, I did find one site (thesustainablecouple.com) that offered realistic reviews of the products.
 Specifically, the writer noted that she loved some of them, but one of the products she tried was no good.

 Another site looked at reviews for 82 products from the range, giving an average score of 6.1.

 In general, this information suggests that the products may be decent, but certainly not amazing.
 Likewise, you might find that some of their products are less appealing than others.
 That mightn’t be a problem if you were specifically buying the products because they are organic, but even then, I suspect there are better options out there.

-But, most of the products are expensive, even for organic products.
-Here’s one example:
+But, most of the products are expensive, like the ones in the image below.

-Likewise, products like cleanser are more than $50, while exfoliant is more than $30.
+Likewise, products like cleansers are more than $50, while exfoliant is more than $30.
 Some people will pay high prices to get quality, but many more people won’t.
-That’s especially true in the case of a MLM, because people often aren’t really sure what they are getting for their money.
+That’s especially true in the case of an MLM because people often aren’t really sure what they are getting for their money.